INTRODUCTION to the Project Acadians in Gray

 As the song says, I was born on the bayou.
 Almost.
 Two and a half miles from the old wood-framed American Legion Hospital in which I was born, down a blacktopped road now lined with expensive houses, east of my hometown of Jennings, flows Bayou Nezpique, a tributary of the Mermentau River.
 So, close enough.
-I am bayou born and bred, a bona fide Louisiana Cajun, with Acadian ancestry mostly on my father’s side.
+I am bayou born and bred, a bona fide Louisiana Cajun, with Acadian ancestry on both my father’s and mother's sides of the family.
 And that, of course, has everything to do with why I am pursuing this project.

 I was not always proud of being a Cajun.
 In my adolescent years in the 1960s many of my friends were "regular" Americans whose families had migrated to southwest Louisiana to work in the oil fields or run businesses connected with that ubiquitous industry.
 It was uncool for kids my age with names like Cormier and Fontenot to listen to and admit that they enjoyed "chanky-chank" music, the waltzes and vigorous two-steps that our parents and grandparents loved so much.
-My grandparents spoke little English, and my parents never bothered to teach their four children our native language.
-My parents were born in the late 1920s and were the first generation of Cajun children to be subject to Louisiana’s mandatory school attendance laws.
-They could speak only French when they entered first grade at the tender age of six, and they were literally beaten by their Anglo-American teachers into speaking English.
+My grandparents spoke little English, and my parents never bothered to teach their four children our native tongue.
+My parents were born in the late 1920s and were the first generation of Cajun children to be subject to Louisiana’s mandatory school attendance law (1916) and the subsequent law which dictated that only English could be taught in Louisiana's public schools (1921).
+My parents could speak only Cajun French when they entered first grade at the tender age of six, and they were literally beaten by their teachers into speaking English.
 My mother remembers those spankings vividly, and, perhaps more tellingly, my father never did learn to read and write in either of the two languages he spoke.
-When I entered first grade in the mid-1950s, teachers no longer spanked Cajun children for speaking French in the classroom.
+When I entered first grade in the mid-1950s, teachers no longer spanked Cajun children for speaking French in the classroom; at least, I never witnessed such punishment in any of my classes.
 But my parents didn’t know that.
-They consciously, lovingly chose not to teach us French but spoke it at home only when they didn’t want us to understand what they were saying.
+They consciously, lovingly chose not to teach us Cajun French and spoke it at home only when they didn’t want us to understand what they were saying.
 Thus, I required the services of an interpreter, usually my mother, to speak at length with any of my grandparents or other elderly Cajuns who struggled with English.

 I will never forget, when I was very young, an insensitive gentleman asked me my name.
 "Ohhhh," he grinned, hearing the name "Cormier," "you’re a little coonass."
 I had never heard the term before or, more likely, had ignored it, not applying such a nasty name to myself.
 But here was an adult, the voice of knowledge and experience, calling me such a thing.
 It was as much the man’s tone of voice as the word itself that told me this was nothing to be proud of.
 When I protested to my mother—family name Miller, pronounced Mee-LUH by her Cajun father—she informed me that I was indeed a coonass and that I should get used to it.